 In a nutshell, there are numerous ways to define what is quickly becoming a popular way of working.
-If your organization is looking for flexible workplace management, but reservation would normally be for a longer period, then hoteling is the approach you would go for.
-This is perfect for the cases when teams working on short-term projects come together for a week in the office and need to sit together for the entire duration.
+If your organization is looking for dynamic and flexible workplace management, but reservations would normally be for a longer period, then hoteling is the approach you would go for.
+This is perfect for cases when teams working on short-term projects come together for a week in the office and need to sit together for the entire duration.
 If your organization does not have a long-term desk booking need, but it’s OK for employees to make a desk reservation every day, then Hot-desking is the right approach for you.
-This is perfect for the cases when employees come to the office infrequently and would need a seat for a day or just a few hours.
+This is perfect for cases when employees come to the office infrequently and would need a seat for a day or just a few hours.

 We believe your workspace is better managed when you can plan for this flexibility.
 At Veris, we create a flexible workplace experience with our intelligent hot-desking and hoteling solutions.
 Whether you book as you walk up to a desk or reserve it in advance, we believe your workspace is better managed when you can plan for it.